JAsomart/Documentation/TeamsMigration/TeamsMigration-UserInformation.md

 #### Notes

-- **Minimum system requirements for the new Teams:** Windows 10 Vibranium 10.0.19041 and Microsoft Teams (work or school) version 1.5.00.29212 or higher.
 - If you don't see the toggle next to "Try the new Teams," contact your IT admin.

 #### To use the new Teams